-We are still climbing the grade to Cumbres Pass.
+We were still climbing the grade to Cumbres Pass.

 Looking back down from where we came.